Is Catherine McKenney Trans?

 Before stepping into the political arena, Cortes-Vargas had a significant impact on the community through their work as a behavioral health consultant for Edmonton Public Schools, where they provided support to children with disabilities.
 However, their rise to prominence came when they were elected to the Alberta Legislative Assembly in 2015, marking a historic moment as one of the three openly gay members to be elected and the first openly non-binary individual to serve in a Canadian legislature.
 Their courage was further exemplified in 2016 when they publicly identified as non-binary in a speech to the Legislative Assembly, breaking yet another barrier as the first Canadian politician to do so.

-Take a Look Also: Is Samantha Power Trans?
+Take a Look Also: Is ND Stevenson Trans?

 Is Catherine McKenney trans?